mThanuj/nptel-social-networks-notes/README.md

 ### Foci Closure

 - When two people have a common activity, they are likely to become friends.

+### Structural Closure

+- When one person has an activity, he makes his friend join the activity.

 ## Neighborhood Overlap